yogmel/advanced-javascript/README.md

 ```

 ### Call, bind, apply
-Those are methods that can be used in initialized functions. `call()` and `apply()` execute the function, and specify its context and parameters. `call()` is used for functions with fixed number of parameters and `apply()`, for functions with dynamic number of parameters.
+Those are methods that can be used in initialized functions. `call()` and `apply()` execute the function, and specify its context and parameters. `call()` is used for functions with a fixed number of parameters and `apply()`, for functions with a dynamic number of parameters.

 ```javascript
 const firstExample = function (b, c) {